masuma131/Imaginary-Maze-Game/README.md

    - Green LED indicates a clear path.
    - Blue LED lights up when you reach the endpoint.
 4. Press the reset button to restart the game.

+## Future Plans
+The project has exciting prospects for enhancements, including:
+- **Audio Feedback**: Provide auditory signals for collisions, movements, and success to improve accessibility for visually impaired players.
+- **Vibration Feedback**: Integrate haptic feedback for users with both hearing and visual impairments.
+- **Advanced Game Logic**: Offer different game modes and improve motion detection.
+- **Random Maze Generation**: Use algorithms to dynamically generate mazes for unique gameplay experiences.
+- **Multiplayer Mode**: Enable wireless communication for multiplayer functionality.

 ## Project Status